idelangeldev/idelangeldev/README.md

 # Israel Del Angel --Web Developer

-- 👋 Hi, my name's Israel, and I'm a Web Developer, Web Designer.
+- 👋 Hi, my name's Israel, and I'm a Web Developer and Designer.

 - 🌱 Most of the repositories that I own are solutions to Frontend Mentor challenges.
 However, I have designed and built a couple of websites: my dad's [carpet cleaning business](https://serviciodelangel.com), and a family member's [restaurant business website](https://pipoham274.netlify.app/).